 - Metaplot and Executive Meddling forcing the departure of the original writer led to the untimely demise of spinoff Legend Of The Burning Sands.
 Originally intended to feature only cameos of L5R characters and parallels to L5R's own plotlines, LBS instead had two major L5R clans present in the setting, several L5R characters as major players, and a plot that meandered due to the Executive Meddling forcing major alterations from the original storyline.
 While the story eventually shaped up to be arguably better than its parent game, the above killed it so badly that it was ten years before it was resurrected as an RPG.
 Even then, it's still tied closely to L5R's metaplot.

-- Torg (no relation to Sluggy Freelance) was built around user-generated metaplot.
-Game Masters were asked to send in questionnaires about published adventures they ran, and to report in a general way how well their heroes were doing in various areas of the game world, and the data were compiled and processed to produce an overall state-of-the-Earth report which the authors would then use to shape their subsequent products.
+- TORG (no relation to Sluggy Freelance) was built around user-generated metaplot.
+Game Masters were asked to send in questionnaires about published adventures they ran, and to report in a general way how well their heroes were doing in various areas of the game world, and the data was compiled and processed to produce an overall state-of-the-Earth report which the authors would then use to shape their subsequent products.

 - BattleTech, on the other hand, has a metaplot that encompasses roughly a century or so of game time since the game was created, and has seen several irrevocable changes to the setting.
 Some people have not liked some of the changes, but their method for dealing with it is to simply not play in those time periods.
+Catalyst Games, the current holder of the License, has pretty much embraced this by releasing sourcebooks with material set in previous time periods(even going back to eras that were previously just backstory in the beginning) or across multiple time periods.

 - Subverted in Ironclaw.
 The first published adventure and the first tie-in novel deal with the murder of the High King and most of his family, and the search for the sole surviving heir.
 It became the common touchpoint for almost every campaign using the official setting — but every campaign resolved it differently, with far-reaching impact on the rest of the political situation.
 (It also immediately established Ironclaw as a game where beginning characters can be kingmakers.)